Suwałki Agreement

-Under pressure from the League of Nations, Poland agreed to negotiate, hoping to buy time and divert attention from the upcoming Żeligowski's Mutiny.
+After pressure from the League of Nations, Poland agreed to negotiate, hoping to buy time and divert attention from the upcoming Żeligowski's Mutiny.
 The Lithuanians sought to achieve as much protection for Vilnius as possible.
 The agreement resulted in a ceasefire and established a demarcation line running through the disputed Suwałki Region up to the Bastuny railway station.
 The line was incomplete and did not provide adequate protection to Vilnius.
-Neither Vilnius or the surrounding region was explicitly addressed in the agreement.
+Neither Vilnius nor the surrounding region was explicitly addressed in the agreement.